German destroyer Z15 Erich Steinbrinck: Design and description

 Erich Steinbrinck had an overall length of 119 m and was 114 m long at the waterline.
 The ship had a beam of 11.30 m, and a maximum draft of 4.23 m.
 She displaced 2239 LT at standard and 3165 LT at deep load.
 The Wagner geared steam turbines were designed to produce 70000 PS which would propel the ship at 36 kn.
 Steam was provided to the turbines by six high-pressure Benson boilers with superheaters.
 Erich Steinbrinck carried a maximum of 752 t of fuel oil which was intended to give a range of 4400 nmi at 19 kn, but the ship proved top-heavy in service and 30% of the fuel had to be retained as ballast low in the ship.
 The effective range proved to be only 1530 nmi at 19 kn.
 The ship's crew consisted of 10 officers and 315 sailors.

 Erich Steinbrinck carried five 12.7 cm SK C/34 guns in single mounts with gun shields, two each superimposed, fore and aft.
 The fifth gun was carried on top of the rear deckhouse.
 Her anti-aircraft armament consisted of four 3.7 cm SK C/30 guns in two twin mounts abreast the rear funnel and six 2 cm C/30 guns in single mounts.
 The ship carried eight above-water 53.3 cm torpedo tubes in two power-operated mounts.
 A pair of reload torpedoes were provided for each mount.
 Four depth charge throwers were mounted on the sides of the rear deckhouse and they were supplemented by six racks for individual depth charges on the sides of the stern.
 Sufficient depth charges were carried for either two or four patterns of sixteen charges each.
 Mine rails could be fitted on the rear deck that had a maximum capacity of sixty mines.
 'GHG' (Gruppenhorchgerät) passive hydrophones were fitted to detect submarines and an active sonar system was installed by the end of 1940.

 During the war the ship's light anti-aircraft armament was augmented several times.
 In 1941, improved 2 cm C/38 guns replaced the original C/30 guns and three additional guns were added.
 The two guns on the aft shelter deck were replaced at some point by a single 2 cm quadruple Flakvierling mount, probably in 1942.
 Sometime in 1944–45, Steinbrinck received the "Barbara" anti-aircraft refit in which all of her existing 3.7 cm and most of her 2 cm guns were replaced.
-She retained her Flakvierling mount and the remainder of her anti-aircraft armament now consisted of seven twin 3.7 cm SK M/42 mounts and four twin 2 cm mounts on the forecastle and side of the bridge.
+She retained her Flakvierling mount and the remainder of her anti-aircraft armament now consisted of seven twin 3.7 cm SK M/42 mounts and three twin 2 cm mounts on the forecastle and side of the bridge.